 Also in the afternoon, campers will be encouraged to help plan the camp-wide rituals.
 A Ritual Facilitation team will be supporting this collaborative work.
 We are striving to have our rituals as camper-led as possible.

 Each evening, we will gather as a camp for an evening ritual.
 Facilitated by everyone, and with the support of a Ritual Facilitation team, these rituals will guide us through the camp’s story.

 Camp will be located near Tenants Harbor, just South of Rockland.
 The site has a heated and centrally located dinning hall/kitchen space and a wide range of cabins and classroom spaces located near by.
 The land has a gentle slope towards the ocean and the central areas we will use are wheel chair accessible.
 Camp is a collaborative endeavor, not an expensive retreat, and to keep costs low everyone will be pitching in to help camp go smoothly, from sweeping floors and washing dishes to making announcements, handing out name tags, and keeping the coffee pot going.
 During the week there will be chances to provide feedback and we will be changing plans on the fly as needed in order to support the whole community in a good way.
 There will be a lot going on, and we will also do our best to structure in open times so things don’t feel to busy.

-We’ve already planted actual seeds that will become your food at Witchcamp!
-Yay!
 Each day we will have beautiful food cooked by an amazing and talented kitchen team.
-We’ll be striving to use as much local organic food as possible, and considering our huge farming community we have high hopes here!
-We will also be doing our best to accommodate everyone’s food needs.
+We use as much local organic food as possible, bolstered by Maine’s thriving farming community.
+We also do our best to accommodate everyone’s food needs.
 Please be in touch with us if you have any questions or concerns regarding special dietary requirements.